JunmingZhao42/hi/README.md

 ### Benchmarking binaries

 There are specific Make targets for benchmarking.
-T

-hese will put the benchmarking data files in your build directory.
+These will put the benchmarking data files in your build directory.

 They will test three programs for a given architecture:
 * the C fibo